 Collections in Favro can be seen as your workspaces where you plan and overview work using backlogs and boards.
 Collections are usually divided by team, project, office location or whatever suits your way of working.

-Next, name your collection and share it with your team by changing the visibility settings and adding members.
+Finally you can select a name for your collection and share it with your team by changing the visibility settings and adding members.
 There are three different visibility settings:

 When you're happy with the collection settings, just hit Save.